What Do Breadboards, Lego-Style Innovation, and Oracle APEX Have in Common?

-On February 14, 2017 of this year, a world record was set for the most satellites ever launched on a single rocket when 88 satellites were shuttled into space aboard a PSLV rocket fired from a space center in India.
-A second world record was also set when the 88 satellites joined those from earlier launches, and created the largest ever private satellite constellation totaling 149.
+February 14, 2017 marked a world record for the most satellites ever launched on a single rocket.
+A total of 88 satellites entered low earth orbit aboard one PSLV rocket fired from a space center in India.
+A second world record followed when the 88 satellites joined those from earlier launches.
+Together they created the largest ever private satellite constellation totaling 149.
 Equally impressive is what these satellites will do: Once fully commissioned, they will image the entire earth every single day!

 But do you know what the most remarkable thing is about this story?

 The approach?
 Planet assembles the satellites using readily available, off-the-shelf components, such as common laptop batteries and smartphone chips.
-The resulting satellites are only slightly larger than a shoebox, and cost a fraction of the many millions it would have taken to build satellites with similar capabilities in the past.
+The resulting satellites are only slightly larger than a shoebox.
+Just as importantly, they cost a fraction of the many millions it usually takes to build satellites with similar capabilities.

 Think about that for a minute.
-A potentially revolutionary undertaking, which until recently could only be considered by well-heeled governments, is instead the accomplishment of a scrappy, 40-person startup using commodity consumer electronics.
+Only well-heeled governments could even consider such a project.
+All it took was a scrappy, 40-person startup using commodity consumer electronics.

-And it’s not just Planet Labs doing this type of innovation; All kinds of organizations, from universities, to robotics companies, to the US military, are building ingenious products by cleverly assembling components built by others.
+And it’s not just Planet Labs doing this type of innovation.
+Many organizations are.
+Universities, robotics companies, and the US military, all are building ingenious products by cleverly assembling components built by others.
 According to Geoff Colvin of Fortune magazine, “we’ve entered the era of Lego innovation, when highly valuable and significant advances in technology are achieved by imaginatively combining components and software available to everyone.”

 Oracle APEX – Imaginatively Combining Components

 See, Oracle APEX was a low-code tool before low-code was cool.
-For several years now, even those with little to no coding experience could use APEX to build highly functional and professional looking applications by “imaginatively combining” the UI components included with the product, which includes charts, interactive grids and reports, calendar controls, shuttle controls, date pickers, color pickers, and on and on.
+For several years now, even those with little to no coding experience could use APEX to build highly functional and professional looking applications.
+They could do this by“imaginatively combining” the UI components included with the product.
+These components include charts, interactive grids and reports, calendar controls, shuttle controls, date pickers, color pickers, and on and on.